jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

         <p class="indented">
           <ol>
             <li>
-              I learned more about what Object-Oriented programming is.
+              I started to understand what Object-Oriented programming is.
               <br /><br />
               (When I applied for this job, I claimed to know OOP.
 But I later realized that I really did not know OOP.
 I only knew about what a class is, what an interface is, what an abstract class is, what polymorphism is, but I did not not yet have a full understanding about their uses.)
               <br /><br />